One Day in Ostuni Itinerary (for First-Time Visitors!)

 🇮🇹 Top Experiences and Tours in Ostuni:

-2. Ostuni walking tour and gelato tasting
+2. Ostuni walking tour (most popular walking tour)

 🛌 Top Hotels in Ostuni:

-1. La Sommità Relais & Chateaux (Lux)
+1. La Sommità Relais & Chateaux (luxury + private pool)

-2. Hotel La Terra (Mid)
+2. Hotel La Terra (excellent location & breakfast)

-3. White Stone Flats & Studios (Budget)
+3. White Stone Flats & Studios (fabulous budget option)

 🚗 Looking for the best way to get around Puglia?
 Click here to check rental car rates for Italy!

-This guide covers everything from where to eat to where to stay in Ostuni!
+This guide covers everything, from where to eat to where to stay in Ostuni!
 Let us know if you have any questions!

 One Day in Ostuni Itinerary for First-Time Visitors